reqnroll/Reqnroll/RELEASING.md

 ## Make the release

-Only people in group [release-managers](https://github.com/orgs/reqnroll/teams/release-managers) can make releases.
+Only people in group [release-managers](https://github.com/orgs/reqnroll/teams/release-managers) can make releases and only from the `main` branch.

 ### Making a preview release